sibyabin/sibyabin/README.md

 >
 ## Siby Abin Thomas - Senior Data Engineer

-**Siby** is a passionate technologist focused on cloud data engineering and technology.
+**Siby** is a passionate developer focused on cloud data engineering and technology.

 He worked with various global organizations in his career helping the clients achieve their cloud data lake migration journey with a focus on reusability , data quality , maintainability , SLA and OPEX.